bgahagan/git-remote-s3/README.md

 ------------

 * Put `git-remote-s3` in your path
+  * Download the latest release [here](https://github.com/bgahagan/git-remote-s3/releases/latest).
 * Make sure s3 credentials are setup
-  * See [here](https://docs.rs/rusoto_credential/0.40.0/rusoto_credential/struct.ChainProvider.html) fordetails on how credentials are loaded.
+  * See [here](https://docs.rs/rusoto_credential/0.40.0/rusoto_credential/struct.ChainProvider.html) for details on how the rusuto library loeas as credentials (similar to the aws command line).
 * Setup gpg
   * gpg encryption will be attempted using `git config user.email` as a recipient.
 You'll want to ensure you have public and private keys setup for this user.
   * Alternatively, you can set a list of space-delimnated recipients using the `remote.<name>.gpgRecipients`config.